BS in Chemistry

 Chemistry majors who have completed the prerequisites for CHEM 455, 456, Honors Research in Chemistry, and who have maintained an overall GPA of at least 3.00 in mathematics and science courses are eligible to enter the departmental Honors Program and graduate with Honors in Chemistry.
+Concurrent enrollment in CHEM 490 is required for both CHEM 455 and 456.
 The Chemistry pre-requisites are CHEM 314, 318, 321, 331, and 336.
 Students in the program participate in chemistry research under the direction of a faculty member and complete the requirements for undergraduate attendance at the weekly Department seminar.
 Students may apply to the program by submitting an honors program application.
 Honors Program Application

 Premedical, Predental, and Preveterinary Students

 Students planning medical, dental, or veterinary careers may meet the requirements of these professional schools by majoring in chemistry.
 Students should consult with the Health Professions/Premedical Advisor for chemistry.

 Opportunities are available within the department for undergraduate participation in original research in conjunction with the chemistry faculty.
 This may be achieved through CHEM 355, CHEM 451 and 452 (Special Projects in Chemistry) or through involvement with faculty members on externally funded research grants.
 GMU Chemistry Majors also take advantage of the unique scientific resources available in the region through student internships at government laboratories such as the Naval Research Laboratory, the U.S. Geological Survey and the National Institutes of Health.